orbitalquark/textadept/docs/api.md

 Parameters:

-- *command*:  The Linux, macOS, or Windows shell command to filter text through.
+- *command*:  The OS shell command to filter text through.
 May contain pipes.

 <a id="textadept.editing.goto_line"></a>
 #### `textadept.editing.goto_line`([*line*])